 Another great way to use content marketing is to develop your brand voice.
 When you establish your brand voice, consumers and site viewers have something to look forward to.
 You’ll be able to stand out in a crowd and build a name for yourself.

 A distinctive voice can also help you entice customers to visit your site, follow through on purchases, or engage in posts.
-It might take a while until you develop your brand, but it’s important that you find a voice and stick to it.
+It might take a while until you develop your brand, but you must find a voice and stick to it.
 Remember, notable brand voices also show prospective customers that you’re proud of your company.

-Did you know that in the last few years alone, the search volume for infographics has increased by 800%?
+Did you know that the search volume for infographics has increased by 800% in the last few years?
 Infographics are just one of the ways you can create individual content on your blog.
 They summarize information in a digestible and creative way.
 They’re also another way for you to show off your voice.

-Of course, these are just a few of the ways you can use content marketing to your advantage.
+Of course, these are just a few ways to use content marketing to your advantage.
 Our third pillar includes the different ways you can promote content.
-Each comes with its own set of benefits, all of which can help retain customers from your target audience.
+Each comes with its own benefits, which can help retain customers from your target audience.

-Content marketing theory is an important term to understand.
-An important thing to keep in mind is that content marketing comes with a certain degree of trial and error.
-In theory, some of these strategies may seem like the right way to go, but when you put them into practice, your results may reveal otherwise.
+Content marketing theory is a crucial term to understand.
+An important thing to remember is that content marketing comes with a certain degree of trial and error.
+In theory, some of these strategies may seem like the right way to go, but your results may reveal otherwise when you put them into practice.

-Understanding the basics of content marketing theory will give you the ability to implement the right methods for your business.
+Understanding the basics of content marketing theory will allow you to implement the proper methods for your business.